Why you can trust The Zebra

 Homeowners insurance rates in Stockton vary from one insurance company to another.
 Mercury offers the most affordable home insurance in Stockton, at just $633 per year.
 This compares favorably to the city’s average homeowners premium of $1,014.

 To get started with your homeowners insurance policy search, take a look at this list of the cheapest companies in Stockton, California.
+You can also check out our guide to the best home insurance companies based on the results of The Zebra's Customer Satisfaction Survey.

 The level of home coverage you select has an impact on your insurance premiums.
 In Stockton, carrying $200K dwelling coverage costs an average of $655, while carrying additional coverage up to $400K costs $1,265 per year.